versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

 Accept-Charset: ISO-8859-1,utf-8;q=0.7,*;q=0.3
 ```

-Notice the Authorization header, which contains the Base64 encoded credentials.
-This string gets created using Chrome's `btoa` function, but if `options.serviceGateway` is defined, it will get that string from the gateway instead of hard-coding the credentials in the script.
-(I'm not pretending that this is secure, it's just for covenience right now)

 ### HTTP Response received

 The response Content-Type header is `haljson`.
-[HAL is a proposed standard](http://stateless.co/hal_specification.html) for hypermedia documents.
+[HAL is a proposed standard](http://stateless.co/hal_specification.html)
+for hypermedia documents.
+The format of the JSON returned in this sample aims to comply with HAL.
+Where you see `acceptFormat=haljson`, that's how the server knows we want the data returned in that format.

 #### Headers